RELIGIOUS EDUCATION & COLLECTIVE WORSHIP

 As a Church of England School, it is important to us that everyone visiting our school can see our vision being lived out and that our Christian character is embedded in our Religious Education curriculum, whilst also promoting and valuing other religious beliefs and worldviews.
 Through our activities, we enable our British Value of ‘freedom of choice’ to become a reality in an age appropriate manner, laying the foundations for life.
 Being given a safe place and a designated time to explore, question and discuss in an atmosphere of respect and inclusion, enables everyone to feel valued, supported and to flourish.

-Parents/Carers may withdraw their children from Religious Education.
+Parents/Carers may withdraw their child from Religious Education.
 Please talk to the Head Teacher so she can ensure arrangements are in place.

 Assessment of Religious Education